zerynth/docs-v3/docs/reference/libs/stdlib/suntime.md

 print('Cape Town:', sr3, ss3)
 ```

-If :mod:`datetime` module is available, results above can be expressed
+If `datetime` module is available, results above can be expressed
 in local time::

 ```python